 The drive can be mounted in any vertical or horizontal plane.
-Eight 6-32 tapped holes are provided for mounting: four on each side and four on the bottom of the frame (see Figure 2-1).
+Eight 6-32 tapped holes are provided for mounting: two on each side and four on the bottom of the frame (see Figure 2-1, page 2-2).
 The drive is manufactured with some critical internal alignments that must be maintained.
 Hence, it is important the mounting hardware does not introduce significant stress on the drive.

 Any mounting scheme in which the drive is part of the structural integrity of the enclosure is not permitted.
 Mounting schemes should allow for adjustable brackets or incorporate resilient members to accommodate tolerances.
+A sway space of 0.1 inch is required between the top of the head disk assembly and other assemblies in the users system to allow for movement of the housing on its shock mounts.